-Now, we don’t know you, but we guarantee that you have experienced a PowerPoint presentation that’s gone on for far too long.
+We don’t know you, but we guarantee you have experienced a PowerPoint presentation that’s gone on far too long.
 You’re 25 slides deep, 15 minutes in and have had your open-minded attitude comprehensively battered by walls upon walls of text.

 Well, if you’re veteran marketing specialist Guy Kawasaki, you make sure this never happens again.

 You invent the 10 20 30 rule.
-It’s the holy grail for PowerPoint presenters and a guiding light to more engaging, more converting presentations of any kind.
+It’s the holy grail for PowerPoint presenters and a guiding light to more engaging, more converting presentations.

 At AhaSlides, we love great presentations.
-We’re here to give you everything you need to know about the 10 20 30 rule and how you can start implementing it in your seminars, webinars and meetings.
+We’re here to give you everything you need to know about the 10 20 30 rule and how to implement it in your seminars, webinars and meetings.

 What is the 10 20 30 Rule?

-Put simply, the 10 20 30 rule of PowerPoint is a collection of 3 golden principles to abide by in your presentations.
+But, the 10-20-30 rule of PowerPoint is a collection of 3 golden principles to abide by in your presentations.

 It’s the rule that your presentation should…